aleclarson/fsx/README.md

 - Using `fs.writeFile` on a link path will resolve the link before writing.

 - Using `fs.removeFile` on a link path **won't** resolve the link before removing.

-- When one or more directories in a path don't exist, `fs.writeDir` will create them for you.